rikosintie/Discovery/docs/usage.md

 - cisco_nx-config-file.txt
 - aruba_cx-config-file.txt

+!!! warning
-**Note:** On older switches reading a lot of data can cause the CPU to go to 90+%!
+    On older switches, reading a lot of data can cause the CPU to go to 90% or higher!
 This will cause issues if OSPF or EIGRP is running and may cause the script to fail with a timeout.
 If this happens, remove some commands from the config-file and try again.

 ### Pulling the mac address table

-For pulling the mac-address table, which most customers want you to do before a cutover, I have an exclude statement using a regex in hpe-procurve-config-file.txt.
-In the Procurve sample file it doesn't pull mac addresses for ports on modules A and B. These were uplinks on the switch that I tested the script on.
+For pulling the mac-address table, which most customers want you to do before a cutover, I build an exclude statement using a regex to skip uplink ports.
+Here is an example for HPE Procurve that doesn't pull mac addresses for ports on modules A and B. These were uplinks on one of the switches that I developed the script on.

 `show show mac-address | ex "A|B"`